Have you ever been in a relationship with someone who made you feel like you were going crazy?

 This is not a compelling reason to stay, and it’s the exact opposite of why you should leave.
 It is up to them to change, not you to change them.
 This comes down to knowing your own worthiness and loving yourself and them enough to walk away from unhealthy emotional manipulation.

 Confront the abuse and walk away.
 You can’t reason with crazy, they lack empathy and see others as objects they can control.
-Do not expect anything that requires self-reflection from an abuser, bring your own closure by now knowing you have the awareness to see clearly what has happened.
+Do not expect anything that requires self-reflection from a toxic human, bring your own closure by now knowing you have the awareness to see clearly what has happened.

 According to the Oxford Dictionary, being excessively dependent on a partner is one of them.
 In a Narcissistic relationship, the Narcissist elicits constant insecurity and anxiety in the victim.
 Narcissists believe they have the ability to give acceptance, approval, respect, safety, and security.